Updated: Nov 17, 2020

 Why is this?
 If you eat too much or too close to working out, you won’t have digested the food before you start moving and the blood that was being used for digestion is diverted to the muscles you’re using to exercise.

-So for morning or evening classes, I always finish meals at least an hour before class.
+So, for morning or evening exercise, I always finish meals at least an hour before class.

-However, try not to come to class too long after a meal - your body needs fuel to perform at high intensity.
+However, try not to work out too long after a meal - your body needs fuel to perform at high intensity.
 If you haven’t eaten anything, your workout won’t be as intense as if you’d fuelled up beforehand.

-Definitely aim to eat breakfast before a morning class as your blood sugar levels will be low and may drop further during the first half of the class, meaning that you might start to feel tired, dizzy or faint.
+Definitely aim to eat breakfast before morning exercise as your blood sugar levels will be low and may drop further during the first half of the class, meaning that you might start to feel tired, dizzy or faint.

-If you really don’t have time for breakfast or need a quick pick-me-up before an evening class, grab a snack 20 – 40 minutes before exercising – something like a granola bar, smoothie, banana or yoghurt.
+If you really don’t have time for breakfast or need a quick pick-me-up before an evening workout, grab a snack 20–40 minutes before exercising – something like a granola bar, smoothie, banana or yoghurt.